natemcmaster/blog/_posts/dev/2017-11-13-dotnet-watch-and-docker.md

   </ItemGroup>
 ```

 This is a **pre-release build**.
-It's not on NuGet.org yet, so you'll also need this.
+It's not on NuGet.org yet, so you'll need to get it from the ASP.NET Core nightly feed.
 Add a file named `NuGet.config`
 to your project directory with these contents.

 ```xml